Anushalatha/KnowledgeOps/README.md

 # KnowledgeOps — AI Knowledge Infrastructure & RAG Platform

 > **Project 2 in AI Engineering Portfolio**
-> KnowledgeOps is an enterprise-grade AI knowledge platform and RAG infrastructure designed to process, index, retrieve, rerank, and evaluate technical document knowledge with end-to-end observability, MMR retrieval diversity, and production reliability.
+> KnowledgeOps is an AI knowledge infrastructure platform for ingesting,
+> indexing, retrieving, reranking, and evaluating technical document
+> knowledge.

+The system combines document processing, vector retrieval, MMR-based reranking, grounded generation, citation validation, automated RAG evaluation, observability, and reliability mechanisms into a single web-based platform.

+Rather than focusing only on question answering, KnowledgeOps treats RAG as an engineering system that can be measured, inspected, and improved.

 ---